 Jessica Holmes says

 Hi Shay, so glad you liked them!
 The crinkly top comes from the eggs – it’s actually a thin layer of meringue from the eggs and sugar.
 Next time, you could try whisking the eggs for a bit longer to help get that crinkly top before adding them to the chocolate brownie batter.
+I will admit though, that this recipe doesn’t get as much as a crackly top as a traditional brownie since it doesn’t have real chocolate in it.

 michael Kurtz says